Manuel Gondra: First tenure

 Manuel Gondra's initial candidacy was widely supported by both intellectuals and the citizenry of Paraguay.
 He assumed office on 25 November 1910.
 As president of a Paraguay reeling from internal crises, Gondra was written by Arturo Bray as having an "abulic temperament, to the despair of his friends, which has cost the country so much blood."

 Gondra's presidency came to an end when Colonel Albino Jara launched a coup against him on 17 August 1911, despite sharing similar political agenda.
 This was a result of the collapsing liberal movement in Paraguay.

 Second tenure

 After much of the chaos following Jara's coup subsided, Manuel Gondra sought re-election.
 His campaign was met with victory, and he assumed office on 15 August 1920.
 However, this was not without its controversy.
 Immediately following, the supporters of the opposing candidate, schaereristas, and their leader Eduardo Schaerer (who Gondra formerly served under) erupted into violence, in what became the Paraguayan Civil War.
 In this emerging civil war, Eduardo Schaerer pressured the Interior Minister José Guggiari (a close ally) to resign, but Gondra resisted.
-For this pressure and lost power, he was forced into resignition on 31 October 1921.
+For this pressure and lost power, he was forced into resignation on 31 October 1921.

+However, Gondra's disciples were to run the country after his resignation.
+The Gondrista faction of the party controlled government from 1921 to 1936.